 If you find that home remedies aren’t helping to keep your morning sickness to a tolerable level, give your doctor a call.
 They may be able to prescribe a vitamin B6 supplement or an anti-nausea medication that’s safe to take during pregnancy.

-If you are one of the lucky 20 to 30 percent of women who don’t experience morning sickness during pregnancy, you may be feeling nervous.
+If you are one of the lucky 20% to 30% of females who don’t experience morning sickness during pregnancy, you may be feeling nervous.

 It can be unsettling when people ask, “Oh, how are you feeling?!” and you guiltily reply, “Totally fine!” — only to get strange looks and hear stories of how they threw up every day for months.